-Life Chiropractic College West (hereafter College), in accordance with applicable federal and state law and College policy, prohibits discrimination, including harassment, on the basis of race, color, creed, national origin, sex, sexual orientation, disability, and age.
+Life Chiropractic College West (hereafter College), in accordance with applicable federal and state law and College policy, does not discriminate and prohibits any form of discrimination, including harassment, on the basis of race, color, religion, national or ethnic origin, sex (including sexual violence, sexual orientation, gender identity), disability, or age in any of its programs or activities.
 The College is committed to a policy against legally impermissible, arbitrary, or unreasonable discriminatory practices.
 All groups operating under the College including administration, faculty, staff, student governments, and programs sponsored by the College are governed by this policy of nondiscrimination.

 I. Purpose and Scope